vinc3PO/ChemNumber/README.md

 # ChemNumbering

-**ChemNumbering** is a Microsoft Word-template that allows user to automotize the molecule numbering within the main body of the document.
+**ChemNumbering** is a Microsoft Word-template that allows user to automate the molecule numbering within the main body of the document.
 Microsoft Word equivalent of the ChemNum package in LaTex (minus ChemDraw modification).